ta-19e/test-28_03_2022/README.md

 - add [jest](https://jestjs.io/) to project and write at-least one test for [`say_hello.js`](./say_hello.js). and JEST
 - add GitHub actions to run test ([jest](https://jestjs.io/))
+- add CODEOWNERS file to set @eritikass as codeowner for all the code